 3. CONNECT AND REFLECT

-Going through IVF can be emotionally draining, so before you begin treatment, plan to spend time doing things that you enjoy which are not fertility focused.
-That doesn’t mean avoid anything to do with fertility.
-It’s an ideal time to begin talking openly and honestly with your partner or support person about your hopes, expectations and fears about treatment before it begins.
+Going through IVF can be emotionally draining, so before you begin treatment, plan to spend time doing things that you enjoy that are not fertility focused.
+That doesn’t mean avoid anything to do with fertility however.
+Before treatment begins is an ideal time to begin talking openly and honestly about your hopes, expectations and fears with your partner or support person.

 For couples, be prepared that you may feel and experience things differently to each other throughout the treatment.
 Allow yourselves to acknowledge this and to intentionally respect each other’s differences – and don’t allow these to get in the way of supportive communication.
 Good communication is a skill and can take time to develop.
-If you are concerned about how you communicate with each other, consider getting some outside help to address these before stepping into a treatment process which can be challenging and stressful.
-You will both be going through the process, so it’s great if you can take a ‘team’ approach through the treatment.
-Commit to supporting each other by attending appointments together, planning on where you will be when getting results and also supporting each other’s self-care.
+If you are concerned about how you communicate with each other, consider getting some outside help to address this before stepping into a treatment process which can be challenging and stressful.
+You will both be going through the process so it’s great if you can take a ‘team’ approach through the treatment.
+Commit to supporting each other by attending appointments together when you can, planning on where you will be when getting results and also supporting each other’s self-care.
 Self-care includes eating well, getting rest, doing exercise and having fun to de-stress.

 4. ASK THE EXPERTS

 Your fertility team at Repromed are there for you.
-Ask us any questions and raise any worries or concerns that you have –we are there to support you.
+Ask them any questions and raise any worries or concerns that you have – they are there to support you.
 Everyone’s situation is unique and individual, so ask your fertility specialist about the topics which are relevant to you and your treatment.
-And avoid spending too much time on Doctor Google as sometimes too much information can create confusion and overwhelm (and it’s not always accurate or helpful).
+In your consultations, make a list so you cover off anything on your mind.
+Ask anything from what an AMH test is, to egg reserve levels and egg freezing… And avoid spending too much time on Doctor Google as sometimes too much information can create confusion and overwhelm (and it’s not always accurate or helpful).

 5. REVIEW YOUR SOCIAL MEDIA USE